azmuth13/Hospital-Bed-Management-in-COVID-19/README.md

 PROJECT REPORT
 TOPIC:  Hospital Room Management System in COVID-19 period

-Aim and objective of the project
-Our Aim is to make a Hospital room management system dedicated to serve patients and hospital staff to maintain the record of patients and give them a nice and easy experience along with all the information related to the availability of rooms and beds.
+Aim and objective of the project is to make a Hospital room management system dedicated to serve patients and hospital staff to maintain the record of patients and give them a nice and easy experience along with all the information related to the availability of rooms and beds.
 Significance and importance of this project

 To understand the importance of the scenario, let us first look at some news headlines.